dicehub/dicehub-docs/docs/guide/index.md

 - **Visualization**: A powerful visualization engine based on The Visualization Toolkit (VTK) and WebAssembly allows users to inspect data even up to 12 GB in size.
 - **UI/UX**: The interface is designed to simplify the main steps to create a simulation without sacrificing the ability to do more complex workflows.

 These are just a few features that dicehub offers.
-More features will be explained in other parts of this documentation.
+More features are explained in other parts of this documentation.

 ## The Simulation Operations Platform